xrdocs/software-management/_blogs/2016-10-17-ios-xr-users-and-groups-inside-linux.md

 This allows basic access into the Linux shell for all XR configured user, the administrator can create multiple users directly from the XR console if desired.

 Inside Linux, nine special groups are created by default, each of these groups maps to one of the default XR groups.
 When the administrator creates a user belonging to one of the default XR group, that user get replicated inside Linux and added to that special Linux group.
-In addition, XR users that are member of certain default group are granted root access to Linux when they issue the "run" command (see table below).
+In addition, XR users that are member of certain default group are granted root access to Linux when they issue the "bash" or "run" command (see table below).

 | **XR Group**| **Linux Group**| **GID**| **Role**| **Access Linux from XR**
 | cisco-support| cisco-support| 1000| Cisco support personnel tasks| n/a (add-on group for root-lr users)